Celosia, otherwise known as Cockscomb, is an annual plant that belongs to the Amaranthaceae family, which is Greek for “burning”.

 You will often see black-eyed Susan planted with celosia because both of these plants attract beneficial insects.
 However, the main reason is because they look great together, so they are primarily planted for decorative purposes.

 Rudbeckia hirta, the common name of Black-eyed Susan, is a cheerful annual flower that looks just like a daisy.
 With its yellow color, it goes with various celosia flowers really well.
+This lovely plant also makes a perfect pink muhly grass companion plant.

 4. Marigold & Celosia